Driu04/Driu04/README.md

 ### Hi there 👋, I'm Andrea Davoli

 - 🔭 I’m currently working on personal projects.
-- 🌱 I’m currently learning Spring framework.
+- 🌱 I’m currently learning.

 <!--
 **Driu04/Driu04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.